RWinterburn/PP1/read-me-docs/README.md

 17/12/2023

 opened website on new device so need to sort out the resizing styling in css will achieve this with @media queries if this method doesnt work i will use bootstrap columns maybe but im sure that will involve in changing all columns in the workspace.

+18/12/2023
+added viewport height and width onto body elements its worked somewhat but there are still errors so need to work on resolving these